edamametechnologies/flodbadd/PROFILES.md

 - `Leaf(Attributes)` computes the conjunction of the attribute checks, then applies `negate` if present.
 - `Node` combines `sub_conditions` either with `AND` (all must match) or `OR` (any may match).
 - Within a `DeviceTypeRule`, the rule’s `conditions` are evaluated with an implicit OR: if any top‑level condition matches, the `device_type` is selected.
-- The engine iterates rules in unspecified map order and returns on the first match.
-Design your rules so a device type has a single rule with all relevant OR/AND structure inside.
-Duplicating `device_type` entries may overwrite earlier entries (map key is `device_type`).
+- The engine iterates rules strictly in the JSON order and returns on the first match (first‑match‑wins).
+Place more specific rules before generic ones.
+- Avoid overlapping rules that would match the same device across multiple `device_type`s.
+If overlaps are unavoidable, the earlier rule wins due to ordering.
+- Keep one `DeviceTypeRule` per `device_type` whenever possible.
+Duplicate entries for the same `device_type` are processed independently but are discouraged; prefer expressing alternatives inside a single rule using `Node` with `AND`/`OR`.

+### Validation and Overlap Checks

+- The companion validation scripts (in the `threatmodels` repository) assume no reliance on ordering for correctness and will flag test devices that match multiple `device_type`s as overlapping.
+Fix overlaps by:
+  - Consolidating rules for the same `device_type` using `OR`/`AND` trees, or
+  - Refining constraints so only one `device_type` matches for a given device, and
+  - Re‑ordering rules so that more specific matches precede broader ones when appropriate.

 ### Matching Details (from `profiles.rs`)